 I’ve developed organizational practices and methods for making sense of work complexity and changing leadership + teamwork to understand and best respond to the complexity of your work.

 Here is an example

 Working with a manufacturing company looking to promote an internal front-line employee to be a Lead employee, a lead employee serves as a staff supervisor on that shift in a particular location.
-They operate in between the First-Line Manager and the Front-Line Staff.
+They operate between the First-Line Manager and the Front-Line Staff.

 From observing the work and interview of successful Lead Staff, we identified that the Role Complexity required was three months; the longest Goal assigned to this level is three months.

-We identified that a successful candidate would have to handle the Complexity of a 3 Month Goal.
+We identified that a successful candidate must handle the Complexity of a 3 Month Goal.
 This meant that they would have to understand the current condition, the staff, management, resources, vendors, and possible changing conditions & be able to delegate, work, + adjust work early enough to complete a project that would last 3 months.

 From the internal staff, we interviewed all those who applied & some that did not.

 In the interview process, the following questions were asked.
 Each interviewer kept independent scores that were reviewed later.

 - Describe a project you are currently working on or have worked on that lasted longer than 2 months.

 - Who led the project?